 Product and service promotions follow a specific type of communication.
 Promotional communication makes a promise to your audience group.
 It makes your product or service more appealing by highlighting its benefits.
 Unfortunately, promotional language can often inadvertently fall into the trap of false advertising, which happens when you claim advantages that are not real.
 One of the latest brands to have suffered a backlash from its false advertising campaigns is Volkswagen, which deceived customers with its supposedly ‘Clean DIesel’ cars while cheating emission tests.
 Unsubstantiated claims do your business harm.
 They can tarnish your brand’s credibility with long-term consequences.
 Prospects are less willing to trust the claims of a business that’s been caught lying in the past.

 Social media platforms offer a direct communication network with your audience group.
 However, it’s important to remember that social media platforms are a two-way communication system.
 Prospects and businesses can exchange ideas, discuss opinions, and cultivate a thematic debate online.
 Additionally, a lot of prospects are keen to reach out for queries and complaints via social media.
 As a result, you can’t afford to make them wait for an answer.
 Approximately 8 in 10 customers expect an answer in 24 hours on social media.
 However, 39% of users expect a brand to reply within 1 hour.
 Response time expectation varies depending on the platform you are using.
 Facebook users, for instance, expect to hear from a brand within 30 minutes.
 Unfortunately, slow responses can affect your credibility and reputation.

 Prospects make up their minds rapidly.
 Therefore, the first point of approach to a prospect needs to meet their expectations as precisely as possible.
-From feeling valued to receiving a timely response, prospects want businesses to be on their best behaviors to earn their trust.
+From feeling valued to receive a timely response, prospects want businesses to be on their best behaviors to earn their trust.